 I had more or less structured what I was going to take in liquid, apart from the nutrition itself, which was a little more studied and compensated.
 Luckily I put in one more gel than I had planned to consume during the race because I actually lost one of them.

-I go back along the promenade and pass the half-marathon point, swerving to continue on my way and leaving behind a few lucky ones who had already finished their punishment, and I set a lap on one of the two watches to mark my approximate pace through the half-race in 1:51:37.
-I'm not badly off, although I'm still behind the 3:45 hare.
-I pass by the 22nd km and take my first "special refreshment", a chocolate bar to vary from so much gel and give a different energy.
-And of course at that stage of the race it goes much better.
+I return again by the promenade and pass by the half marathon point, turning off to continue on my way and leaving a few lucky ones who had already finished their punishment, and I mark a lap in one of the two watches to mark my approximate passage through the half of the race in 1:51:37.
+I'm not going bad time, although I'm still behind the 3:45 hare.
+I go through km22 and I take my first "special refreshment", a chocolate bar to change from so much gel and give a different energy.
+And of course at that point of the race it comes in much better.

 I reach the 26th kilometre within the group of 3:45 and I decide that this is where my race begins, I leave the group and accelerate a little.
 And with this movement I entertain myself and try to weather the worst part of this race which is the area of western Malaga.
 The organization is very macabre and gives all the runners a rough seafront where there is almost always a headwind, and also makes us go around between the athletics stadium and the Martin Carpena, seasoned with crossing a commercial area on a Sunday morning.

 All this lasts from kilometer 27 to kilometer 31.
 Did someone say wall?
 Well yes, this is one of the reasons why I always said that this race was not for me... psychologically it crushes you because you know that is where the one with the gavel comes and you have nothing to lean on.
 But well, the only thing I can think is that after the 31 comes the 32; then the 33, 34, 35... and comes another new punishment which is the climb by Armengual de la Mota to the football stadium.